jmetzger/training-kubernetes-networking/kubernetes-networks/antrea/antctl.md

 ## Shows feature-gates for controller and agent

-   * Shows both, when you do it externally as client-tool from outside pod
+   * Shows both (for controller and for agent), when you do it externally as client-tool from outside pod

 ```
-antctl featuregates
+antctl get featuregates
 ```